Guernsey Press

 Shell’s finance chief has called for “certainty” on the Government’s oil and gas policy, the day after Labour confirmed plans to raise a windfall tax on North Sea oil and gas firms.

-Chancellor Rachel Reeves said she would increase the tax, known as the energy profits levy, to 38% from 35% in the autumn Budget.
+Chancellor Rachel Reeves said she will increase the tax, known as the energy profits levy, to 38% from 35% in the autumn Budget.

 Shell’s Sinead Gorman said on Thursday: “Elected officials just have to balance budgets in the best way they see fit.